bids-dandisets/dashboard/README.md

-# nwb2bids-dandisets-dashboard
+# nwb2bids Dandisets Dashboard

-A simple dashboard for displaying the success or failures of running nwb2bids on a Dandiset.
+A simple dashboard for displaying the successes or failures of running nwb2bids on a Dandiset.